 The Pell grant is available for undergraduate and teaching credential students.
 The Pell Grant provides a foundation upon which other aid can be added for the highest need students.
 Students may not receive a Pell Grant at multiple schools during the same period of enrollment.

-The Pell is based on the Expected Family Contribution (EFC) and is prorated according to the number of units enrolled.
-To be eligible for the Pell Grant, the EFC cannot be higher than $5,081.
+Pell grant is based on the Expected Family Contribution (EFC) and is prorated according to the number of units enrolled.

 Maximum Pell for the academic year: $5,730.00